Advancing the CMS Level-1 Trigger: Jet Tagging with DeepSets at the HL-LHC: Jet tagging performance

-To evaluate the performance of the jet tagger, one-vs-all receiver operating characteristic (ROC) and area under curve (AUC) scores are presented for each class in Fig. \ref{fig:ovr_rocs}.
-For the charged lepton classes, specifically electrons and muons, the model performs significantly better than the other classes.
-These classes gain from the PID input features.
-The charm-jet class exhibits the worst performance, likely due to a confusion with the b-jet class.
-Similarly, there is likely large confusion between the light- and gluon-jet classes.\\ The $t\Bar{t}$ process, describing the production of a pair of top quarks and their subsequent decay, can contain all of the tagged flavors in the final state through the different decay modes of the top quark.
-Particularly important one-vs-one ROC curves evaluated on the this process.
-The results are presented in Fig.~\ref{fig:ovo_rocs_light} and~\ref{fig:ovo_rocs_tau}.
-For example, a light-vs-gluon score could help identify characteristic vector boson fusion (VBF), an important (di-) Higgs production process, whereas a b- vs light-jet or $\tau_h$ vs. all-jets score could help separate b-jets and $\tau_h$-jets from light-jets.
+To evaluate the performance of the jet tagger, one-vs-one receiver operating characteristic (ROC) and area under curve (AUC) scores of particular interest are presented in Figure \ref{fig:rocs}.
+These are evaluated on the $t\Bar{t}$ process.
+The process, describing the production of a pair of top quarks and their subsequent decay, can contain all of the tagged flavors in the final state through the different decay modes of the top quark.
+A light-vs-gluon score could help identify characteristic jets from vector boson fusion (VBF), an important (di-) Higgs production process, whereas a b- vs light-jet or $\tau_h$ vs. all-jets score could help separate b-jets and $\tau_h$-jets from light-jets.
+Generally, the model performs best for the charged lepton classes, specifically electrons and muons.
+These classes gain most from the PID input features.
+The other classes exhibit worse performance, likely due to confusion between the b- and charm-jet classes as well as the light- and gluon-jet classes.

-\section{Seed Studies}
+\section{Seed studies}